 Effective CROs perform all these functions, helping their cities manage their own complexities to make resilience efforts more impactful, and collaborating externally to identify and integrate lessons other cities have learned, so solutions scale globally.

 The CRO is instrumental to how 100 Resilient Cities is helping cities address the challenges of complexity and scalability, and thus how they will contribute to the evolution of a long-lasting global community of practice around urban resilience.
 This is why 100RC provides financial support to fund the position of the CRO for two years.
-As we look forward to selecting our next 33 cities, (link to challenge) we are eager to see what the next cohort of CROs brings to the network and to the local and global practice of urban resilience.

 Now that you know a bit about what a CRO does, take a moment to meet some of the amazing CROs our cities have in place:

 - Byblos, Lebanon: Tony Sfeir

 - Boston, United States: Atyia Martin

 - Oakland: Kiran Jain